rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	az iot device list --hub-name HUB_NAME
 	```

-Finish up by verifying that a file named **cameras.json** was created in the project directory, and opening the file to view its contents.
+Finish up by verifying that a file named **cameras.json** was created in the project directory Open the file and view its contents.
 Confirm that the ```key``` properties which are empty strings in **devices.json** have values in **cameras.json**.

 <a name="Exercise4"></a>
 ## Exercise 4: Test the simulated camera array ##

-In this exercise, you will write more code using Node.js to test the camera array that you deployed in the previous exercise.
+In this exercise, you will write code to test the camera array that you deployed in the previous exercise.
 That code will transmit an event from one of the virtual cameras to the IoT hub, and it will upload an image to the storage account that you created in [Exercise 1](#Exercise1).

 1. Create a subdirectory named "photos" in the project directory that you created in the previous exercise.
 Then copy all 30 JPEG files from the [resources that accompany this lab](#) to the "photos" directory.
 These are the images that the simulated cameras will upload to blob storage, samples of which are shown below.
 Wildlife depicted in the images include Arctic foxes, polar bears, and walruses.